prayagnshah/AtlanticCoastalIslands/README.md

 1. Right click on Python Command Prompt, and open File location
 2. Run as Administer
-3. Paste into scratch and fill in the RED coloured items. conda create --name myclone --clone myenv
+3. Paste into scratch and fill in the RED coloured items. `conda create --name myclone --clone myenv`
-Ex: conda create `--name arcgispropy3_clone --clone arcgispro-py3`
+Ex: `conda create --name arcgispropy3_clone --clone arcgispro-py3`

+### 1.4 - Prep Polygon Coordinates
+The following example is for Newfoundland, but the preparation has also been completed for all of the Atlantic Canadian provinces, such as New Brunswick, P.E.I, and Quebec.
+The polygons in Newfoundland_Fishnet_Polygon_Points.csv are prepared for Newfoundland, but if you would like to run this program on another area, a similar file will need to be created for that area.
+Create a fishnet over the area of interest where each square in the fishnet is no larger than 100 kilometres squared (10 kilometres by 10 kilometres).
+Newfoundland_Fishnet.png shows the fishnet in Newfoundland_Fishnet_Polygon_Points.csv.